Sync Master

 First, avoid your busiest storefront hours.
 When inventory rewrites cascade during peak traffic, customers can see "in stock" flip to "sold out" in front of their eyes, which feels off.
 Instead of the peak order window, aim for the quieter time just before or just after it.

 Next, observe the rhythm of the people who edit the sheet.
 If warehouse staff finish entering cycle-count results around 11 AM, scheduling the sync at 11:15 AM, right after, is a well-designed choice.
 Conversely, running a sync while someone is still editing the sheet risks picking up half-finished data.
+With several warehouses in play, multi-warehouse sync cadence handles the timetable separately.

 • Avoid peak traffic hours